St. Martin's Home Hospice

 Valid health insurance

-Medical history of family doctor or treating medical specialist, including current medications and treatments
+Medical history from the family doctor or treating medical specialist, including current medications and treatments

-Declaration of family doctor or treating medical specialist regarding life expectancy.
+Declaration from the family doctor or the treating medical specialist regarding life expectancy.

-Once all the documents have been received, the social worker of WYCCF (or SMMC, if the client is admitted there) completes the AVBZ care request form and submits that along with the other documents to the doctor of the SZV.
-A decision on approval or denial is taken within five working days and send to WYCCF via email.
+A decision is taken within five working days.
 If approved and a bed is open, the client and family are contacted to plan the date of admission.
-Once admitted, the family can visit 24/7 and may also stayover.
-Bathroom, kitchen and garden facilities are offered for the comfort of all families.
+Once admitted, the family or a loved one can visit 24/7 and may also spend the night if desired.
+Bathroom, kitchen, porch, and garden facilities are offered for the comfort of the client's family and loved ones.